 Sexual harassment falls under the umbrella of gender discrimination.
-A woman might be entitled to the same perks, advancements, pay, and other benefits as their male counterpart according to company policy, but behavior toward her in the workplace is untenable and it's related to her gender.
+According to company policy, a woman may be entitled to the same perks, advancements, pay and other benefits as her male counterpart, but behavior toward her in the workplace may be untenable and it's usually related to her gender.

-Hollywood's examples are extreme but this would be the case if Judd were subjected to unwelcome touching or even offensive jokes aimed at her sex or sexual identity.
-And while one joke might be OK, repeated jokes on a daily or frequent basis constitute harassment.
+Hollywood's examples are extreme, but this would be the case if Judd were subjected to unwelcome touching or even offensive jokes aimed at her sex or sexual identity.
+And while a single joke may seem appropriate (to some), repeated jokes on a daily or frequent basis constitute harassment.
 Harassment can also involve promises of advancement in exchange for sexual favors.

 What Constitutes Discrimination

-The proverbial "glass ceiling" is a classic example of workplace gender discrimination–the unwritten code that women cannot hold certain senior positions and are prevented from advancing beyond a certain point because of gender despite their skills, talents, and qualifications that make them a good fit for senior or executive positions.
+The proverbial "glass ceiling" is a classic example of workplace gender discrimination.
+This is the unwritten code that women cannot hold certain senior positions and are prevented from advancing beyond a certain point because of gender despite their skills, talents, and qualifications that make them a good fit for senior or executive positions.

-The glass ceiling situation falls under the category of promotional basis.
-There are various reasons for this basis; having children being the main one.
+The glass ceiling situation falls under the category of promotional bias.
+There are various reasons for this — having children being the main one.
 The glass ceiling movement, birthed in the late 1900s, was supposed to shatter the barrier (i.e., ceiling) that prevented women from moving up the corporate ladder.
 And, although women have come a long way, they're not there yet.

-In 1990 there were six women on the Fortune 500 list of CEOs.
-In 2017 there were 32 women.
-More women, but not enough, considering we're talking about 500 CEOs, which means that women still represent less than 7% of the Fortune 500 CEOs.
+In 1990, there were six women on the Fortune 500 list of CEOs.
+In 2017, there were 32 women.
+That's more women, but not enough — considering we're talking about 500 CEOs, which means that women still represent less than 7% of the Fortune 500 CEOs.